vzagaevschi/Data-Analysis-Portfolio/README.md

 This portfolio project showcases my skills in data analysis and visualization.
 The project is focused on exploring and analyzing a dataset of my choice, and presenting my insights and findings through various visualization techniques.
 The project involved collecting and cleaning the data, etc.

+## Project 3: Resume_Dashboard

+This portfolio project showcases the power of Tableau to turn complex data into intuitive, interactive dashboards.
+Data in this dashboard could be explored in a dynamic and user-friendly way.

+## Project 4: SpaceX-Landing-Prediction

+This is a data analysis project (refactoring of IBM Applied Data Science Capstone) that examines SpaceX's launch data.

 ## Code